 Instructions

-- Slice the butter into small cubes and cut it into the flour using a pastry cutter.
-Continue cutting until the butter is the size of a pea.
+- Cut 3/4 cup cold butter into small cubes and place it into the flour mixture.
+Using a pastry cutter, cut the butter into the flour until the butter is the size of a pea.
 If you have a large food processor this can be done in the food processor as well.

-- Using a biscuit cutter (3 1/4 inch in diameter), cut as many biscuits as you can.
+- Using a biscuit cutter (3-inches in diameter), cut as many biscuits as you can.
 Gather the scraps together and roll it out to 3/4 inch thick again.
 Cut as many biscuits as possible once more.

-- Place the biscuits onto a baking sheet and bake at 370 degrees Fahrenheit for 25-30 minutes or until golden brown.
-Serve with salted butter, jam, or with sausage gravy.
+- Place the biscuits onto a parchment-lined baking sheet and freeze for about 15 minutes.
+Then bake at 425 degrees Fahrenheit for 15 minutes or until golden brown.
+Serve with salted butter, jam, or sausage gravy.

 Notes